-A send task is used to model the publication of a message to an external system; for example, to a Kafka topic.
+A send task is used to model the publication of a message to an external system; for example, to a Kafka topic or a mail server.

 Send tasks behave exactly like service tasks.
 Both task types are based on jobs and job workers.
 The differences between these task types are the visual representation (i.e. the task marker) and the semantics for the model.

 When a process instance enters a send task, it creates a corresponding job and waits for its completion.
 A job worker should request jobs of this job type and process them.
 When the job is complete, the process instance continues.